 So we can now set all our constants in the equation and we have a complete form for \(c_n(t)\).

-For example if we make our lives simple and assume \(a=0,b=1\) and: \[ h(x,t) = \sin(\omega t)\cos\left(3\pi x\right),\quad g(x) = x-1/2. \] Then all \(h_n(t)=0\) except \(h_3(t) =\sin(a t)\) and: \[ c_n(0) = 2\int_{0}^{1}(x-1/2)\cos\left(n\pi x\right)= \frac{2(\cos(n\pi)-1)}{n^2\pi^2}. \] for \(n>0\) and \(c_0(0)=0\).
+A specific forcing For example if we make our lives simple and assume \(a=0,b=1\) and: \[ h(x,t) = \sin(\omega t)\cos\left(3\pi x\right),\quad g(x) = x-1/2. \] Then all \(h_n(t)=0\) except \(h_3(t) =\sin(a t)\) and: \[ c_n(0) = 2\int_{0}^{1}(x-1/2)\cos\left(n\pi x\right)= \frac{2(\cos(n\pi)-1)}{n^2\pi^2}d x. \] for \(n>0\) and \(c_0(0)=0\).

 Thus if \(n\neq 3\) we have \[ c_n(t) = c_n(0)\mathrm{e}^{-n^2\pi^2 t}, \] where the \(c_n(0)\) are as given above, and hence all the modes decay exponentially.
 In the special case \(n=3\) \[\begin{align} c_3(t) &= \mathrm{e}^{-\lambda_3 t}\left(a_n +\int_{1}^{t}\mathrm{e}^{\lambda_3 t'}\sin(\omega t')\rmd t'\right),\\ &= \mathrm{e}^{-\lambda_3 t}\left(a_n +\left[\frac{e^{\lambda_3 t} (\lambda_3 \sin (\omega t)-\omega \cos (\omega t))}{\omega^2+\lambda_n^2}\right]_1^t\right),\\ &=\ \mathrm{e}^{-\lambda_3 t}\left(a_n +\frac{e^{\lambda_3 } (\omega \cos (\omega)-\lambda_3 \sin (\omega))+e^{\lambda_3 t} \left(\lambda_3 \sin \left(\omega t\right)-\omega \cos \left(\omega t\right)\right)}{\omega^2+\lambda_3^2}\right) \end{align}\] with \(a_n\) set by the value of \(c_n(0)\).
 Which looks a little intimidating!
 The crucial point here is the homogenous part (featuring the \(a_n\)) decays away exponentially.
 Whilst the inhomogeneous part does not.
-When \(t\) is large we have \[ c_3(t)\approx \frac{(\omega \cos (\omega)-\lambda_3 \sin (\omega))+ \left(\lambda_3 \sin \left(\omega t\right)-\omega \cos \left(\omega t\right)\right)}{\omega^2+\lambda_3^2}. \] Implying the forcing term takes over an causes the \[ \cos\left(3\pi x\right) \] to have an sinusoidally varying amplitude (of rate \(\omega\)).
-Note the initial condition has essentially vanished from the solution as the forcing takes over.
+When \(t\) is large we have \[ c_3(t)\approx \frac{(\omega \cos (\omega)-\lambda_3 \sin (\omega))+ \left(\lambda_3 \sin \left(\omega t\right)-\omega \cos \left(\omega t\right)\right)}{\omega^2+\lambda_3^2}. \] Implying the forcing term takes over and causes the \[ \cos\left(3\pi x\right) \] mode to have an sinusoidally varying amplitude (of rate \(\omega\))

 This particular example, which showed our proposed scheme can work, relied on two facts: 1.
 The orthogonality of the Fourier series, which ensures linear independence of the series representation.
 2. That for any function \(f(x)\) we have a formula for the coefficients of the Fourier series: \[ \frac{l}{b-a}\int_{a}^{b}f(x)\cos\left(\frac{n\pi(x-a)}{b-a}\right)\rmd{x}, \] or \[ \frac{l}{b-a}\int_{a}^{b}f(x)\sin\left(\frac{m\pi(x-a)}{b-a}\right)\rmd{x}. \] The aim of what follows is to show when we can obtain the same two properties for the solutions to \[ L y_n = \lambda_n y_n \] for more general linear \(L\).